TotallyInformation/node-red-contrib-fs/README.md

 [Node-Red](http://nodered.org) Node that works with the host filing system.

 #Nodes
-- [file-lister](docs/filelister.html) - List all files in a given starting folder
+- [file-lister](docs/file-lister.html) - List all files in a given starting folder **WARNING** This node *will* get replaced.
+The new node will have the same name but different parameters.
+This needs a different library & will be in the live release.

 #Install